-Pop art influenced by Roy Lichtenstein is the focus for another class, who have created super heroes depicting a courageous act.
-Poetry exploring how bravery looks, smells, tastes, feels and sounds is displayed for visitors to enjoy, interact with and to recreate their own poems.
+Pop art influenced by Roy Lichtenstein was the focus for another class, who created super heroes depicting a courageous act.
+Poetry exploring how bravery looks, smells, tastes, feels and sounds was displayed for visitors to enjoy, interact with and to recreate their own poems.

-Puppets take centre stage in another area of the exhibition and have been used by the children to create a series of animations, each telling a story of courage.
-Adding a personal touch, one class has selected objects that help them feel brave and have thoughtfully displayed them, ready to be discovered by visitors to the exhibition.
-Kids Create – Bravery is on now and is sure to surprise and delight visitors of all ages.
+Puppets took centre stage in another area of the exhibition and were used by the children to create a series of animations, each telling a story of courage.
+Adding a personal touch, another class selected objects that helped them feel brave and then thoughtfully displayed them, ready to be discovered by visitors to the exhibition.